ISUgenomics/bioinformatics-workbook/dataWrangling/R/visualize-gaps-in-genomes.md

 **Figure 1**: Gap size in B73

-2. Total gaps in each maize line
+### Total gaps in each maize line

+Again, open the R terminal or R-Studio and enter these commands.

 ```r
 library(ggplot2)